patilankita79/Angular4-ClientManagementSystem/README.md

 ## CRUD operations
 <hr>

-## Authentication and Access Control
+## Login, Authentication and Access Control

 Only admin will have option to register.
 Users other than admin will not see <b>Register</b> option <br>
 Setting to disable the register option